Ebola is so infectious that patients need to be treated in isolation by staff wearing protective clothing.

 - Explore our Ebola outbreak timeline

-Since the Ebola outbreak began in March in Guinea, it has claimed 1,427 lives.
+Since the Ebola outbreak in West Africa was officially declared on 22nd March in Guinea, it has claimed 5,420 lives in the region.

-MSF teams on the ground are seeing critical gaps in all aspects of the response: medical care, training of health staff, infection control, contact tracing, epidemiological surveillance, alert and referral systems, community education and mobilisation.
+MSF teams in West Africa are still seeing critical gaps in all aspects of the response, including medical care, training of health staff, infection control, contact tracing, epidemiological surveillance, alert and referral systems, community education and mobilisation.

 * Admissions include all suspected, probable and confirmed cases.

-Hover over the image below for an interactive guide to Ebola
+Hover over the image below for an interactive guide to our Ebola protective kit

 It is estimated there had been over 1,800 cases of Ebola, with nearly 1,300 deaths, before this latest outbreak in 2014.